Towards practical PDMP sampling: Metropolis adjustments, locally adaptive step-sizes, and NUTS-based time lengths: Refreshing PDMP velocities using a stopping criterion

 \subsection{Stopping criterion}

-In this context, a stopping criterion is a function that takes a path as input (of finite length, but it can be any length), and outputs whether the path is valid, where `validity' reflects that it is still worthwhile to further extend the trajectory.
-For example, the (simplified) No-U-Turn checks if the path has a U-turn inside \cite{hoffman2014no}, in the sense that it verifies that for every points $(x_{t_1},v_{t_1})$ and $(x_{t_2},v_{t_2})$ of the trajectory with $t_1 < t_2$,
+In this context, a stopping criterion is a function that takes a path as input (of finite but otherwise arbitrary length), and outputs whether the path is valid, where `validity' reflects that it is still worthwhile to further extend the trajectory.
+For example, the (simplified) No-U-Turn Criterion checks if the path has a U-turn inside \cite{hoffman2014no}, in the sense that it verifies that for every points $(x_{t_1},v_{t_1})$ and $(x_{t_2},v_{t_2})$ of the trajectory with $t_1 < t_2$,

 The first inequality indicates that when building the trajectory forward in time, it should not reduce the distance with any other point of the trajectory, while the second indicates the same when building the trajectory backward in time.
 The two conditions can be rewritten as